What the study found

 - Research title:

-- Oncology nurses linked spiritual care to everyday nursing in Saudi Arabia
+- Oncology nurses framed spiritual care as part of everyday practice

 - Authors: